-Since the bonds come as a result of documentation of an Ijarah contract between the asset owner/service provider and the purchaser of the bonds, these bonds, thus, represent the right that is sold to bond holders.
+Since the bond comes as a result of documentation of an Ijarah contract between the asset owner/service provider and the purchaser of the bonds, these bonds, thus, represent the right that is sold to bond holders.

-This is a financial right in the sense that it represents an ownership of the services of assets and human beings, that is well defined and described in the contract.
+This is a financial right in the sense that it represents an ownership of the usufruct of assets or services of human beings or a combination of both, that is well defined and described in the contract.